rossbgrafana/install-grafana-agent-macOS/install-agent-steps.md

 8. Now find the section that is named `logs.configs.scrape_configs` and paste the log configuration into the configuration file.

-9. You can save and exit the configuration file now, and you'll have to restart the Grafana Agent on your local system with the command:
+9. You can save and exit the configuration file now.

+10. Restart the Grafana Agent on your local system with the command:

     `brew services restart grafana-agent`

+## Test the system to Grafana integration connection

-10. Now test your connection by navigating down to the **Test connection** section and click the blue **Test connection** button, which may take a minute to return results.
+1. Now test your connection by navigating down to the **Test connection** section and click the blue **Test connection** button, which may take a minute to return results.

-11. If your system is properly configured, you should shortly see the text:
+2. If your system is properly configured, you should shortly see the text:

     ```
     The agent is now collecting data from your machine.
     ```

-12. Next, navigate to the **Install dashboards and alerts** and click on the **Install** blue button to install the pre-configured dashboards and alerts.
+3. Next, navigate to the **Install dashboards and alerts** and click on the **Install** blue button to install the pre-configured dashboards and alerts.

+## View the pre-configured dashboards and alerts and recording rules

+1. Lastly, you can now click on the **View Dashboards** button to see a list of the pre-configured dashboards you just installed and start exploring your system's metrics.

-13. Lastly, you can now click on the **View Dashboards** and **View alerts and recording rules** buttons to access those features.
+2. Additionally, you can click on the **View alerts and recording rules** button to access those features.